Coordinator: Robert Bultitude, canoe(at)ottawaoutdoorclub.ca

 - All interior canoe-camping trips must have a co-leader; if a trip exceeds 12 participants, a second co-leader can be added.

 - Interior canoe-camping trip exceeds 10 participants, a second first aid kit is required.

-- Upon returning from a trip, contact the canoe coordinator or designated OOC member.
+- Upon returning from a trip, the Canoeing Coordinator or designated OOC member is contacted.